timmolter/storm-deploy-alternative/README.md

 ## Usage

 After cloning the repo via `git`, build the project with `Maven` with the command: `mvn clean package`.
 Two jars will be produced: `storm-deploy-alternative-local/target/storm-deploy-alternative-local.jar` and `storm-deploy-alternative-cloud/target/storm-deploy-alternative-cloud.jar`.
 You need to upload `storm-deploy-alternative-cloud/target/storm-deploy-alternative-cloud.jar` to some location on the web accessible by your cluster instances via `wget`.
-You own S3 bucket would be a logical location.
+Your own S3 bucket would be a logical location.
 Update the `configuration.yaml` entry, `storm-deploy-alternative-cloud-jar-url`, accordingly.

 ### Deploy